 8. Be Humble

 Corporate communications have traditionally come from on high.
 But ground-level dialogues are just as important, if not more so.
 Employees are way more likely to believe what leaders say if they’ve heard similar arguments from their peers.
 Conversations are generally more persuasive and engaging than one-way edicts.
-No one likes being told what to do.
+No one wants to be told what to do.

 I hope some if not all of this advice will help you to infuse your internal communications best practices with real meaning.
 But let’s be honest; while the idea of communicating with purpose may be common sense, there’s a reason so few organizations are good at it.
 It takes practice, it takes time, and it takes a kind of organizational empathy that only comes from really listening to your employees and thinking deeply about the meaning behind the messages you’re attempting to convey.